techygrrrl/sf6vid/README.md

 Just remove the binary from wherever you installed it.

-If you installed it with go, you can do `go uninstall sf6vid`.
+If you installed it with `go install`, you can find the binary by opening your Go path and deleting the binary.

+    open $GOPATH

+You can also delete the binary directly from the Go path:

+    rm $GOPATH/bin/sf6vid

 ## Contributors